barisbaydur/ulfr/README.md

     * Cookies (CORS HTTP-ONLY Bypass) (Not Implemented Yet)
     * Cookies (Trace Method)

-!!! note
+> [!NOTE]
-    Do not run the application behind a tool like nginx and apache.
+> Do not run the application behind a tool like nginx and apache.

 ### >_ Example Payloads